Sat-Shackspace-Project/pybombs/README.md

 ## Build Instructions

+* Double click the './pybombs-dl' script to clone pybombs and/or delete your previous installation.
-* Run './pybombs-dl' in terminal, once done, cd to pybombs and run the './install.bash'
+* Open up your Terminal and cd to pybombs and type './install.bash' to install gnuradio
-* To install all of the other scripts, cd to pybombs directory in terminal and type './pybomb install all'
+* For other recipes, type in './pybomb install all'
-* Type './pybombs help' for more commands
+* './pybombs help' for more commands

 ## General Information